Data-Science-for-Linguists/NYT_Figures_Sentiment_Analysis/final_report.md

 One interesting observation is the topic "United States International Relations", which has ~50,000 more negative mentions than positive ones.
 Perhaps this says something about the state of the United States at this time?

 __3. What words are associated with positive articles?
 What words are associated with negative words?__
-Following the [steps](http://www.nltk.org/book/ch06.html) to generate a Naive-Bayes classifier using nltk, I was able to discover what the most informative feature words are from this data in identifying a positive or negative article.
+Following these [steps](http://www.nltk.org/book/ch06.html) to generate a Naive-Bayes classifier using nltk, I was able to discover what the [most informative feature words](https://github.com/Data-Science-for-Linguists/NYT_Figures_Sentiment_Analysis/blob/master/jupyter_notebooks/processing_and_analysis/processing_and_analysis.md#get-the-most-informative-features-from-the-classifier) are from this data in identifying a positive or negative article.

+With an [accuracy score](https://github.com/Data-Science-for-Linguists/NYT_Figures_Sentiment_Analysis/blob/master/jupyter_notebooks/processing_and_analysis/processing_and_analysis.md#measure-accuracy-of-naive-bayes-classifier) of 0.90, the most informative feature word for negative articles are:
+- killing
+- prisoner
+- crime

+and the most informative positive words are:
+- recommend
+- lovely
+- enjoying

 __4. Are there particular months that harbor a particular sentiment?__

 ## Future Exploration